luckysmg/flutter_swipe_action_cell/README.md

             onTap: (CompletionHandler handler) async {

               /// await handler(true) : will delete this row
-              ///And after delete animation,setState will called to
+              /// And after delete animation,setState will called to
               /// sync your data source with your UI

               await handler(true);